CrowdStrike/glide-core/.changeset/strong-penguins-kick.md

 `*` = optional

 All components have been updated to use these new tokens.
-Some components have visual updates that are worth mentioning:
+Some components have visual updates that are worth calling out:

-- Button secondary and tertiary states have been redesigned
+- Button secondary and tertiary visual states have been redesigned.
-- Button colors in dark mode have been changed to different values
+- Button colors in dark mode have been changed to different values.
-- Icon Button was updated to follow Button's changes
+- Icon Button was updated to follow Button's changes.
-- Checkbox when indeterminate and disabled has a new visual design
+- Checkbox when indeterminate and disabled has a new visual design.
-- Split Button was visually redesigned
+- Split Button was visually redesigned.
+- Radio's selected, hover, and disabled visuals were updated.
+- Explicitly set `line-height`s were removed from most components.